Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Summary Conclusions

-\item Most galaxies exhibiting large deprojected residual velocity magnitudes also have large average gas velocity dispersions within their inner kpc.
+\item Galaxies in the \textit{extended shocks} category have on average higher gas velocity dispersion in their inner kpc than galaxies classified as \textit{unperturbed}, but lower than galaxies in the \textit{extended shocks and outflow} category.
+Also, the deprojected residual velocity magnitudes in extended kinematic structures shows weak correlation with average gas velocity dispersion within the inner kpc.
 This suggests that extended shocks contribute to turbulence in the host galaxy.

 \item We find no distinct correlation between the nuclear emission type and kinematic category.
 This may be attributed to the differing timescales of gas inflow and AGN activity, as well as the small sample size.